HenryTech12/mail-validator/README.md

 A Spring Boot application for validating email addresses efficiently.

 ## 🚀 Features
-- Validate email addresses using regex and other validation techniques.
+- Validate email addresses using external APIs.
 - RESTful API with easy integration.
 - Lightweight and scalable.
 - Front-end built with **HTML, CSS, and JavaScript**.